ajveach/threedo/README.md

 ```

 ### Nodes
 Nodes are the primary building block for game objects in threedo.
 There will be a number of different types of nodes available that will all inherit from the threedo.Node object.
-You can create and manage nodes on your own, but they will be more effective and organized if created/added inside a space.
-By adding a node to a space, its update() method will automatically be fired every frame.
-If you don't add a node to a space, you will have to manually register its update method with threedo.update().
+You can create and manage nodes on your own, but they will be more effective and organized if added to a scene.
+By adding a node to a scene, its update()and fixedUpdate() methods will automatically be added to the queue.

+The Node model will provide all inheriting objects with a name property, and update and fixedUpdate methods.

 Most Nodes used will actually inherit from Node3D.
 These includes Lights, Cameras, Meshes, and primitive Objects (Cube, Sphere, ...).
+By default, all core threedo Models inheriting Node3D automatically add their object instances to the current scene.

 **Creating a node**